Adapazarı: Education and culture

+The TCDD E23000 Adaray in Adapazarı railway station.

 The only university in the city is Sakarya University, one of the largest universities in Turkey in terms of student enrollment.
 Since its establishment in 1992, Sakarya University has influenced the culture of the city and transformed public life.

 In addition to the university, many different institutions shape and influence the culture of the city.
 Adapazarı Kültür Merkezi (Adapazarı Culture Center), Ofis Sanat Merkezi (Ofis Art Center), and Sakarya Sanat Galerisi (Sakarya Art Gallery) are the main cultural institutions led by the municipality.
 Adapazari also hosts non-governmental cultural and educational organizations.
 Of them, Sakarya Bilgi Kültür Merkezi provides educational and cultural activities.

 Kent Park features an authentic, picturesque reconstruction of an historic water wheel that once provided fresh drinking water from the Çark River to public spigots located every few blocks throughout the city.
 The original wooden water wheel, commonly known as the Çark Wheel, was maintained and refurbished to operate in one form or another from 1724 to 1955.